Innovation Journey - SingHealth

 Sandbox

 In the world of healthcare innovation, sandbox environments are secure testing grounds for breakthrough technologies without compromising patient safety.
-CGH CHART serves as both a sandbox and implementation task force for healthcare robotics and autonomous systems, while HealthX Innovation Sandbox provides a safe space to experiment with emerging healthcare solutions and accelerate real-world deployment.

-For more information on CGH CHART sandbox, please contact CHART at chart@cgh.com.sg
+For more information on CGH CHART sandbox, please visit CHART | Changi General Hospital contact CHART at chart@cgh.com.sg

-Innovation Clinics
+Innovation Clinic

 The Innovation Clinic is run by SingHealth Office For Innovation (SHOFI) to provide a platform for innovators across SingHealth DukeNUS AMC to seek advice from a multi-disciplinary expert panel and validate their ideas to get it off the ground.
 The clinics facilitate link-ups with relevant avenues of support for the ideas to be further developed.
 The panel of experts from the various fields such as: